Cartoon Network (Asia): 2000s

-In 2000, other non-original shows were introduced.
+In 2000, several non-original shows were introduced.
 Also, throughout the early 2000s, Cartoon Network Asia began airing several more original productions.

-In 2001, a programming block called Cartoon Cartoons was introduced.
-Cartoon Network Asia also introduced other programming blocks including Toonami, Acme Hour, Prime Time, the Boomerang block (now a TV channel), and Cartoon Network Night Shift.

-On 1 July 2001, Cartoon Network Asia officially became a separate 24-hour channel along with its country-specific feeds for India, the Philippines, Taiwan, Australia and New Zealand and TCM Asia.
+On 1 July 2001, Cartoon Network Asia fully became a separate 24-hour channel along with its country-specific feeds for India, the Philippines, Taiwan, Australia and New Zealand and TCM Asia.
+Coinciding with this, new programming blocks were introduced at night, The Cartoon Cartoon Show from 9-10pm, followed by Boomerang (later a separate television channel) from 10pm-12am.

 In 2003 and 2004, more programming blocks were added.
-In early-2004, Boomerang was added to Foxtel with many of the older cartoons moved to the new channel.
+In early 2004, Boomerang was added to Foxtel with many of the older cartoons moved to the new channel.
 In addition, Cartoon Network showed segments of children receiving prizes during the holidays for a brief period, but these were cancelled due to low audience ratings.
-Up until mid-2004, Cartoon Network Asia had been tied with Disney Channel as the most popular family channel in Asian continent.
-The removal of the older 1950s-1980s Hanna-Barbera programming from the network during the period led to a fall in average audience share during 2004 as the fans of older cartoons moved to its new sister channel Boomerang Asia.
+Up until mid 2004, Cartoon Network Asia had been tied with Disney Channel as the most popular family channel in Asian continent.
+The removal of the older 1950s–1980s Hanna-Barbera programming from the network during the period led to a fall in average audience share during 2004, as the fans of older cartoons moved to its new sister channel Boomerang Asia.

-On 1 October 2005, the channel's 'bumpers' were replaced with 3-D animation promotions that were set in a fictional location called "CN City".
-A well-known scene from a show was sometimes the theme.
-The "Cartoon Cartoons" moniker was dropped in 2006.
+On 1 October 2005, the channel's bumpers were replaced with 3-D animation promotions that were set in a fictional location called "CN City".
+The "Cartoon Cartoons" moniker was removed in 2006.
 On 31 August 2008, the bumpers and ads were updated and "Cartoon Network Theatre" was renamed into "Cartoon Network Popcorn".

 2010s

-On 1 October 2011, during the premiere of The Amazing World of Gumball in Asia, the channel introduced a new branding and logo originally designed by Brand New School, with a slogan "It's a Fun Thing" as well as new shows (e.g. Oggy and the Cockroaches).
-In 2012, Cartoon Network started airing almost all shows (except for Courage the Cowardly Dog and several past shows) in HDTV 1080i format.
-In 2013, the American CN bumpers and the Asian bumpers were refreshed.
+On 1 October 2011, during the premiere of The Amazing World of Gumball in Asia, the channel introduced a new branding and logo originally designed by Brand New School, with a slogan "It's a Fun Thing" as well as new shows such as Oggy and the Cockroaches.
+In 2012, Cartoon Network started airing almost all shows in HDTV 1080i format.

-The channel was rebranded into the "Dimensional" (broadcast in the U.S feed from 2016-2021) on 18 October 2017, along with Cinemax Asia.
+The channel was rebranded into the "Dimensional" (broadcast in the U.S feed from 2016 to 2021) on 18 October 2017, along with Cinemax Asia.

 2020s

 On 8 January 2022, Cartoon Network Asia, Korea, Hong Kong, and Taiwan rebranded to Redraw Your World.
-The video series "Craft Your World" launched on Cartoon Network Asia, Crayola websites and social channels in the following weeks.
-"Redraw Your World" physical events also took place from February onwards in malls across the region, including Singapore, Malaysia and the Philippines.
+The video series Craft Your World launched on Cartoon Network Asia, Crayola websites and social channels during this time.
+The channel also held "Redraw Your World" physical events starting in February 2022, in malls across the region, including Singapore, Malaysia and the Philippines.
+The Indovision feed of the channel in Indonesia closed on 13 May 2023.

+In May 2026, it was reported that Cartoon Network Asia would shut down in Southeast Asia on 1 November 2026, however, this claim is false.